 The main symptoms of crabs are red, micro bite marks and itching around the genitals.
-Also known as pubic lice, these tiny parasites attach themselves to pubic hair and feed off human blood.
-You can get them if you’ve had sexual contact with someone who’s infested or through sharing clothing, bed linens, or towels.
+You can get them if you’ve had sexual contact with someone who has crabs or through sharing clothing, bed linens, or towels.

 Signs of Crabs